 Ingredients

-- Sour cream: full-fat is best in this recipe to make sure they're soft and fluffy!
+- Full-fat sour cream is the best to use in this recipe to make sure they're soft and fluffy!

 Substitutions & Variations